scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

 Our strengths include:
 * GIS, mapping, & other spatial technologies
+* research makerspaces and making as humanities scholarship
 * cultural heritage informatics (including photogrammetry and scanning of artifacts and historic architecture; and modeling and exploring approaches to this data in virtual and augmented reality)
 * Pedagogy, training, & mentorship in DH and spatial tech
 * DH research & development (such as programming and design)
-* research makerspaces and making as humanities scholarship
-* librarianship for digital scholarship
+* Librarianship for digital scholarship

 ![Slide: gallery of SLab Staff](/assets/post-media/chicago-slab/slide6.jpeg)